AtlasOfLivingAustralia/bie-index/doc/nameology/processing-basics.md

 ### <a name="correcting-parents"/> Correcting Parents

-Some taxa may have non-current or incertae sedis parents.
+Some taxa may have non-current or otherwise eliminated parents.
 If these have been eliminated during pre-processing, then the parent taxon needs to be bumped up to the current taxon of the next highest rank.